-The City of Shelby owns and operates an extensive water treatment and distribution system with a maximum treatment capacity of 12.0 million gallons per day (MGD).
+The City of Shelby operates an extensive water treatment and distribution system with a maximum treatment capacity of 12.0 million gallons per day (MGD).
 Much of the distribution system, particularly in the Uptown Area, was installed in the early 1900’s and consists of cast iron piping assembled using lead joints.
-Although this infrastructure has served the City well, this piping is prone to failure and is extremely difficult to repair.
-The City recognized the distribution piping needed to be replaced with a more durable modern piping system and in places enlarged to provide increased fire flow capacity.
+Although this infrastructure has served the City well, the old piping is prone to failure and is extremely difficult to repair.
+The City recognized the distribution piping needed to be replaced with a more durable modern piping system and enlarged to provide increased fire flow capacity.

 The City commissioned Willis Engineers to design the Uptown Water and Sewer Improvement project which included new streetscaping efforts in the downtown Court Square area.
-These new improvements include 5,300 feet of 6-inch through 12-inch water line and 2,000 feet of 8-inch replacement sewer to provide adequate continued service and fire protection to the customers located in this area of Uptown.
-The project is currently under construction is an expected to be completed in the Fall of 2018.
+These new improvements include 5,300 feet of 6-inch through 12-inch water line to provide enhanced fire protection and 2,000 feet of new 8-inch sewer .